-Along with other Lion sightings we had one of the very best Cheetah sightings I have ever experienced.
+We also had one of the very best cheetah sightings I have ever experienced.
 Our guide, Jeremia spotted a mother with four very small cubs, in that special early morning light.
-We followed this family as the mother led them from one termite mound to the next, surveying the area for something to eat.
-Finally, she made a run at a young Thompson's Gazelle and brought it down.
-Shen then took her prize back to her hungry cubs.
+We followed this family as the mother led them from one termite mound to the next, surveying the area for prey.
+Finally, she brought down a young Thompson's Gazelle and took her prize back to her hungry cubs.

-With some great shots from the Serengeti under our belt, we headed South via the Gol Kopjes to that very special and magical place, Ndutu.
-This area lies along the border of the Serengeti National Park and the Ngorongoro Conservation area.
-Here you are permitted to drive off-road which allows you to spend quality time with the animals and have the flexibility to position the vehicle with the best light on your subject.
+With some great Serengeti shots under our belt, we headed South via the Gol Kopjes to that very magical place, Ndutu, along the border of the Serengeti National Park and the Ngorongoro Conservation Area.
+Here one can drive off-road, allowing quality time with the animals and the flexibility to position for the best light.

 Thank you, Linda, Bernice and Frank for joining us again on another WILD4 Tour and the first “Big Cats of Tanzania” Photographic Safari.